qtdatainc/SAM-Coin/doc/tor.md

 You may set the `-debug=tor` config logging option to have additional information in the debug log about your Tor configuration.

-CLI `-addrinfo` returns the number of addresses known to your node per network.
-This can be useful to see how many onion peers your node knows, e.g. for `-onlynet=onion`.
+CLI `-addrinfo` returns the number of addresses known to your node per network type, including Tor v2 and v3.
+This is useful to see how many onion addresses are known to your node for `-onlynet=onion` and how many Tor v3 addresses it knows when upgrading to Samcoin Core v22.0 and up that supports Tor v3 only.

-## 1. Run Bitcoin Core behind a Tor proxy
+## 1. Run Samcoin Core behind a Tor proxy

-The first step is running Bitcoin Core behind a Tor proxy.
+The first step is running Samcoin Core behind a Tor proxy.
 This will already anonymize all outgoing connections, but more is possible.

     -proxy=ip:port  Set the proxy server.
 If SOCKS5 is selected (default), this proxy